ku-dml/mol-infer/HPS/Module_2/README.md

 - Constructing Prediction Functions

-  Use machine learning methods to construct prediction functions using the linear/quadratic descriptor files generated in [Module 1](HPS/Module_1) in the case of LLR, ANN, ALR, RLR, or the two splitted data sets generated above in the case of HPS.
+  Use machine learning methods to construct prediction functions using the linear/quadratic descriptor files generated in [Module 1](HPS/Module_1) in the cases of LLR, ANN, ALR, RLR, or the two splitted data sets generated above in the case of HPS.